SethHWeidman/newtonshrugged/index.markdown

 layout: home
 ---

+Click "About" to read the Mission Statement.

-Coming soon, to an internet near you...
+Newton Shrugged is coming soon, to an internet near you...